 2. Resume/ Curriculum Vitae

-3. GRE Scores sent to to Institution Code 0370 SUNY U Buffalo Media Study
+3. GRE Scores are now optional and may be sent to to Institution Code 0370 SUNY U Buffalo Media Study

 MAH Applicants: Supplemental Materials Required

 1. Statement of Purpose This should be a one to two-page outline of the student’s academic and research interests which they plan to pursue in the program.
 It is also beneficial for the student to include the secondary field related to Media Study that they plan to pursue in graduate work.